Skip to content

 This situation is not only concerning because people may be without their solar production and backup power right now, but also because it seemed incredibly easy for a company in China to flip this switch on their inverters that brought power production to a halt.
 It brings to mind the mind-boggling amount of solar installed in the US that’s producing power using Chinese-manufactured inverters.
 As tensions and trade wars escalate with China, it’s an uncomfortable level of leverage that China may hold over our country.

 Plus, country-level politics aside, the internet-connectedness of all solar installed over the last 5-10 years is a huge potential problem, illustrated by this exact situation.
 By default, most inverter manufacturers have ways to remotely configure inverters, and those internal systems pose large targets for cyber attackers.
-If any of the big manufacturers systems are breached, that’s gonna be a real bad time.
+If any of the big manufacturer’s systems are breached, that’s gonna be a real bad time.

 It’s easy to start running down the cliff of assumptions, but our takeaway here as installers is to be very careful what inverters we install (making sure there is official and direct support in the US), and even start thinking about more secure networking structures for the systems we install, especially if they’re used for backup power in the case of an outage, or used as off-grid inverters entirely.

 It’s unknown what the resolution for this will be for the affected customers.
-It truly is shitty that Deye didn’t run this geographical check at initial installation of these inverters.
+It truly is shitty that Deye didn’t run this geographical check at the initial installation of these inverters.
 This will likely penalize the wrong people as a result.

 Published innews